 Get your swimming and surf conditions for the North Shore from the Hawai’i Beach Safety website.

 (low surf, from ~April through October): In summer, you’ll have the chance to jump in the water yourself.
-Shark’s Cove offers good snorkeling and diving, and Haleiwa is a nice Waikiki-alternative for surf lessons.
+Snorkeling at Shark’s Cove is excellent, and so is diving, and Haleiwa is a nice Waikiki-alternative for surf lessons.
 If you’ve never seen a sea turtle, it’s a safe bet you’ll find them at Laniakea Beach at some point.

 Activities / Adventures